hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 This gets the job done, and in case of `<~` binding in an elegant way – the syntax is minimal, the observation lifetime is automatically taken care of for you.
 As a result, the views always reflect the latest state of the model – something that SwiftUI also aims at doing.
 How do you do the same thing in SwiftUI?

 To start observing the changes to the model, you use [`@ObservedObject`](https://developer.apple.com/documentation/swiftui/observedobject) property wrapper.
-And the `@ObservedObject` must be in turn initialized with a value confirming to [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) protocol.
+An `@ObservedObject` must be initialized with a value confirming to [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) protocol.

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="kd">struct</span> <span class="kt">SearchView</span><span class="p">:</span> <span class="nf">View</span> <span class="p">{</span>
     <span class="SwiftUIPostHighlightedCode kd">@ObservedObject</span> <span class="k">var</span> <span class="nv">viewModel</span><span class="p">:</span> <span class="kt">SearchViewModel</span>